 Among the best drill options available today, our top-favorite picks are powerful enough to drill through a range of materials and are designed for tool users of varying needs and skill levels.

-The benchtop-style WEN 4214 12-inch drill press offers ample power for drilling through wood, plastic, and metal with ease, making it a good choice for the DIY workshop.
+This benchtop WEN drill press offers ample power for drilling through wood, plastic, and metal with ease, making it a good choice for the DIY workshop.
 This drill press provides a number of features found on industrial models, including a digital readout that lets you select a full range of speeds between 580 rpm and 3,200 rpm and cross-hair laser beams that pinpoint the exact spot to drill.
 The 12-inch worktable, which tilts up to 45 degrees in both directions, allows users to drill holes up to 3 1/8 inches deep and up to 6 inches from the edge of the material.
 The cast-iron base comes with holes for bolting it to the work surface.

-For the woodworking pro who needs both a drill press and a sander, the Shop Fox drill press is a fine option, as the drill bit can be easily removed and replaced with a sanding pad.
+For the woodworking pro who needs both a drill press and a sander, the Shop Fox is a fine option, as the drill bit can be easily removed and replaced with a sanding pad.
 The oscillating movement (orbital movement combined with a spinning motion) of the sanding feature produces a smooth surface without leaving scratches or cross-grain marks like non-oscillating sanders can.
 The drill press is fitted with a 2-inch dust port that connects to a standard shop vacuum for wood-dust control.
 The worktable tilts up to 90 degrees in both directions, and the user can select from 12 different speeds, ranging from 250 to 3,050 rpm.
 The maximum hole depth is 3 1/4 inches, and holes can be drilled up to 6 1/2 inches from the edge of the material.
 The round worktable measures 12 3/8-inches in diameter, and the floor base can be bolted down to a concrete floor.

 FAQs About Drill Presses